Sajid Javid Declares English Channel Migrants Crisis A 'Major Incident'

-Sajid Javid has declared the rising number of migrants attempting to cross the English Channel a “major incident” and has asked for an urgent call with his French counterpart.
+Sajid Javid has declared the rising number of migrants attempting to cross the English Channel a “major incident”.

 The home secretary made the move on Friday following an increase in the numbers of refugees reaching Britain by sea over recent days.

-Some seven more migrants arrived on Boxing Day, while a further 23 migrants reached the south coast of England on Thursday, according to authorities.
+Some seven more migrants arrived on Boxing Day, while a further 23 Iranian migrants reached the south coast of England on Thursday.

+Two further attempts saw 12 migrants rescued from the Channel on Friday, with some suffering hypothermia.

+And in another incident in French waters, nine migrants were rescued and are now in the UK after the engine of the vessel they were travelling in failed.

-The Home Office said Javid had “taken control of the response to the rising number of migrants attempting to cross the Channel in small boats”.
+The Home Office said on Friday evening that Javid had “taken control of the response to the rising number of migrants attempting to cross the Channel in small boats”.

 Javid has held a conference call with Border Force officials, Immigration Enforcement and the National Crime Agency.